 \subsubsection{Trace problem in kinetic equations}

 It is of importance to make sense for the trace of solutions when dealing with boundary value problems.
 In the kinetic setting, the transport part $\p_t+v\cdot\nabla_x$ of equations is hyperbolic and therefore lacks regularity.
-Even if taking advantage of the diffusion in velocity in \eqref{FP}, the lack of regularity forbids direct characterization of traces in the space where the solutions of \eqref{FP} exist; see \cite{AM2021} for some discussions and references.
-This suggests that it is necessary to utilize the equation itself rather than a variational framework in general functional spaces.
+Even if exploiting the velocity diffusion in \eqref{FP}, fully characterizing the traces remains challenging, especially within the functional spaces where the solutions of \eqref{FP} exist, except in the one-dimensional case ($d=1$) as demonstrated in \cite[Theorem~1]{BG}.
+Variational frameworks for \eqref{FP} in a general bounded domain have not been well-developed; see \cite{AM2021} for some discussions and references.
+Nevertheless, the equation itself can be additionally used to circumvent this tricky issue.

 Some progress has been made since the earlier fundamental work on the trace problem, such as \cite{Bardos}, \cite{Cessenat2} for transport equations, and \cite{Ham} for the Boltzmann equation.
 Through regularization method based on the theory of renormalized solutions developed in \cite{DPLode}, general treatments for the traces with the aid of Green's renormalization formula for solutions to a large class of kinetic equations were studied in \cite{Mischler1}, \cite{Mischler3}.

 We will exploit the regularization method related to a renormalization technique, in combination with the classical energy method for parabolic equations, to develop the weak theory of initial-boundary value problems for \eqref{FP} under the $L^2$-framework in Section~\ref{EC}.
 The renormalization formula established in Subsection~\ref{RU} plays a role not only in deducing the uniqueness of solutions to \eqref{FP}, but also in shedding light on the trace for general bounded solutions.
 In Subsection~\ref{EW}, we construct solutions to the inflow boundary problems by solving a sequence of approximating parabolic equations, and then derive solutions to the specular reflection boundary problems through an iterative scheme of inflow problems.